By Hola Iowa

 Benefits expire after 122 days

-SUN Bucks does not function in the same way as monthly SNAP.
+SUN Bucks does not work the same way as monthly SNAP.
 It is a one-time summer benefit that expires 122 days after the date it is issued.

-Unused benefits will expire at midnight on day 122.
+Unused benefits expire at midnight on day 122.
 On day 123, the balance will be $0.
-Iowa HHS indicated that expired, lost, or stolen benefits cannot be replaced or appealed.
+Iowa HHS says expired, lost or stolen benefits cannot be replaced or appealed.

 If a family receives SNAP on an existing EBT card, SUN Bucks benefits will be used automatically before SNAP benefits.
-Iowa HHS recommends using the entire balance of SUN Bucks before it expires.
+Iowa HHS recommends using the entire SUN Bucks balance before it expires.

 If an EBT card is lost, the family should call EBT customer service at 800-359-5802.